Autoscaler/autoscaler/deploy/src/main/resources/quick-start/README.md

 ## Introduction

-The Autoscaler service provides on-demand scaling of services, allowing you to efficiently dedicate resources where they are needed most in your Mesos cluster, and minimizing costs and ensuring user satisfaction.
+The Autoscaler service provides on-demand scaling of services, allowing you to efficiently dedicate resources where they are needed most, and minimizing costs and ensuring user satisfaction.

 ## Deployment Repository